wpiszlogin/driver_critic/README.md

 * Scale reward value

 # Conclusion
-Probably DDPG was not the best choice for this problem.
-It is surprising because there are many DQN solutions, which can handle it even it uses discrete actions.
+DDPG is not an easy solution.
+The main goal was to tune a noise generator.
+It was noticed there are many successful DQN solutions.
+It's for discrete actions, but for some reason, it works better.
+One of the biggest challenge of the car was, that it loose control when turning and acceleration happens at the same time.
+In DQN case it's easy to avoid because we can define actions that exclude each other.

-As future work, it is planned to check Proximal Policy Optimization.
+As future work, it is planned to:
+* Use transfer learning: save to R buffer processed data from trained CNN network.
+Then build an RNN model from the map data.
+* Check Proximal Policy Optimization.